Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

 where we use the fact that $(1+\epsilon^{2})^{q}-\exp(K^{2})\geq\sqrt{2}(1+\epsilon^{2})^{q}$ to obtain the last line, since $q$ can be made arbitrarily large by choosing $\beta$ close enough to $0$.

-Now we first take $\mathbf{E}^{x}$-expectation on the both sides of \eqref{e244}.
+Now we first take $\mathbf{E}^{x}$-expectation on the both sides of \eqref{e223}.
 Then, we choose $K$ large enough such that $\exp(-K)<\eta/3$.
-Next, we let $\beta$ tend to $0$ so that the last line of \eqref{e246} is smaller than $2\eta/3$ and finally Lemma \ref{l203} is proved. \end{proof} The proofs of Lemma \ref{l204} and Lemma \ref{l205} are quite long and some computations in them are very complicated and tedious.
-We will write some intermediate steps as lemmas and try to make things as clear as possible.
-First, let us prove Lemma \ref{l204}. \begin{proof}[Proof of Lemma \ref{l204}] First, we recall the definition \eqref{e216} of $X$.
-Note that $\omega$ is an independent family under the probability $\mathbb{P}^{S}$ and $\mathbb{E}^{S}[\omega_{n,x}]=0$ if $\omega_{n,x}$ is not on the path of $S$.
-Hence, for any trajectory of $S$, we have
+Next, we let $\beta$ tend to $0$ so that the last line of \eqref{e225} is smaller than $2\eta/3$, which implies Lemma \ref{l203}. \end{proof} The proofs of Lemma \ref{l204} and Lemma \ref{l205} involve some long and tedious computations.
+Hence, we put each proof in one subsection to make the structure more clear and we will write some intermediate steps as lemmas to clarify the proofs.